GenericMappingTools/gmt/sandbox/docs_rst/source/testapi.rst

 -----------------------------

 **-V**\ [*level*\ ] (\*)
-    Select verbosity level [1].
+    Select verbosity level [c].

 `Examples <#toc6>`_
 -------------------

 To check if reading and writing the test dataset file yields an identical copy, try

 testapi -Td -If -Wf -V